COG-101/TTA-course-projects/README.md

 # TTA Course Projects
-Collection of projects completed as part of a software development course
+Collection of projects completed as part of the Tech Talent Academy Software Development course.